lukefredrickson/acs-dashboard/README.md

 PUMS data is organized geographically into [Public Use Microdata Areas (PUMAs)](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/pumas.html), non-overlapping, statistical geographic areas that partition each state or equivalent entity into geographic areas containing no fewer than 100,000 people each.

-## Downloading & Setting up Data Files
+## Downloading and Setting up Data Files

 2019 5-year Summary ACS PUMS Data can be found at the [Census FTP site](https://www2.census.gov/programs-surveys/acs/data/pums/2019/5-Year/).
 The latest data is available on the Census ['Accessing PUMS Data'](https://www.census.gov/programs-surveys/acs/microdata/access.html) page.
 Person files are prefaced with 'p', and household files with 'h', followed by a two-letter state abbreviation (for example, person and household files for Vermont would be `csv_pvt.zip` and `csv_hvt.zip` respectively).